bzz/scholar-alert-digest/README.md

 runtime at [/labels](http://localhost:8080/labels).

 ## Run
-The basic report generation is exposed though a web server that can be started with
+The report generation is exposed though a web server that can be started with
 ```
-go run ./cmd/server
+go run ./cmd/server [-compact]
 ```

-will start a server on http://localhost:8080
+to spin up a server on http://localhost:8080

 Start by visiting http://localhost:8080/login to get the user OAuth access token.
 Visit http://localhost:8080/labels to chose your label name.